 Fortunately, the first step in finding a solution to a leak is identifying why the radiator is leaking in the first place and, whilst some radiator leaks will require you to call in a plumber, other variations are easily fixed in a few simple steps.

-Regardless of whether you own a vertical or horizontal radiator, a leak can cause a whole host of problems in your home.
+Regardless of whether you own a vertical radiator or horizontal radiator, a leak can cause a whole host of problems in your home.
 If you don’t fix your leak as soon as possible, the damage caused to your property could be exacerbated.

-Damage to your floor
+Damage to Your Floor

 By definition, a leak causes excess water where you don’t want it.

 If you have wooden floors, the leak will dampen the boards and could, over an extended period of time, cause them to warp and require refurbishment or replacement.
 Leaks are also a threat to electrics installed around the leak, which could be compromised if wet.